- Starts at: 18:00h

 - Marco Sassòli, Professor of International Law at the University of Geneva, former director of the Geneva Academy of International Humanitarian Law and Human Rights;

 - Tilman Rodenhäuser, Thematic legal adviser at the International Committee of the Red Cross.

 Rebecca Mignot-Mahdavi, Researcher in international law at the T.M.C.
-Asser Instituut will moderate the event.
+Asser Instituut moderated the event.